 About

-Duncan Richards (she/they) is an interdisciplinary artist, social worker, and folk practitioner whose work blurs the boundary between the material and the mystical.
-Through sculptural assemblage, collage, and spirit work, she conjures vivid imagery that explores the realms of both the seen and the unseen.
-Her practice is rooted in pre-colonial ways of being, legacies of activism, and traditional folk magic—creating work that dares to reach beyond the edges of imagination.
+Duncan Richards (she/they) is her father’s son and her mother’s daughter.
+An interdisciplinary artist and spiritsmith, blurring the boundary between the material and the mystical.
+Through sculptural assemblage, digital collage, and mediumship, she conjures vivid imagery that explores the realms between the seen and unseen.

 Artist’s Statement